bigeasy/strata/diary.md

+## Sun Oct 17 12:24:24 CDT 2021

+All keys are composite not.
+Thought I'd had it all figured out for real, I swear, but not I realize that in the downstream modules I'm using nested comparators, which means that I can't have a single parition number passed into search that will truncate the record key.
+WHich record key?
+How does that record key get passed into a nested comparator?

+For the downstream, I could work to flatten the indexes, so that the versioning information of Amamgamate is appeneded to an Ascension definition.
+This would work for IndexedDB because I could pass in an Ascension definition with the one or two IndexedDB comparator functions.
+It would work for Memento becasue I define the user specified comparators using Ascension.
+It works for Locket because there really is no partial reverse that isn't an exact key match so I can continue to just use fork (I believe.)

+Alternatively, I can create wrapper comparators that take a specialized key that has a partial number, a length to slice, and slices before giving to the Ascension comparator.
+This is fiddly, of course.

+Finally, I can update Ascension so that it generates both sort comparators and binary search comparators with an option to reverse the value of a partial search, done by passing in a multipler.
+If the option really bothers me, in the sense that it means that Ascension has a special third parameter and extra work it performs when what I really do want is a sort, I can make it an optional property and generate the functions it generates now.
+If it bothers me that this makes the module slightly larger then I'm going to have to get just over it, because this is what I'm leaning toward.

+An initial pass would add the feature and see how it ripples through the downstream dependencies, do any of the dependencies break?
+What changes are necessary to partitioning?
+How much more convoluted does the documentation become?
+It couldn't be any more convoluted than documenting wrapping comparators and specifying custom comparators.
+We're only providing Ascension comparators designed to work with Strata, so we can simply add the multipler to `search` and we have a place to document how it works.
+It remains recursive.

 ## Sat Oct 16 03:23:25 CDT 2021

 Have it in my head that all keys should be composite, the should be arrays,